GoogleCloudPlatform/click-to-deploy/k8s/elasticsearch/README.md

 kubectl delete -f ${APP_INSTANCE_NAME}_manifest.yaml --namespace $NAMESPACE
 ```

-Otherwise, delete the resources using types and a label:
+If you don't have the expanded manifest file, delete the resources using types and a label:

 ```shell
 kubectl delete application,statefulset,service,configmap \